 The 2019 Novel Coronavirus is dominating the news in the region.
-With more than 20,000 infections in China and a small but rising number of cases in Thailand, a lot of expats and visitors are wondering what the actual situation is and what steps they can take.
+A lot of expats and visitors are wondering what the actual situation is and what steps they can take.

 Hopefully most of this will only be of informative nature and not something you’ll get in touch first hand.